Peony Planting and Care Tips

 - Some of the Itoh Intersectional peonies have extra large roots with some of their 'eyes' on a woody stem.
 These peony roots may be placed at an angle to fully cover the eyes.
 Itoh peonies can be planted a bit deeper than other herbaceous peonies.

 - Water your newly planted peony root right away.
-Be sure to continue watering new peony plants every week or two, providing moisture until the Fall rains take over.
+Be sure to water new peony plants every week or two, providing moisture until the Fall rains take over.
+Allow the soil to dry out a bit between waterings -slightly moist is good.

 - Gently check the peony root; if it settled too deeply, lift it up and add additional soil under the root.
 Be sure it is only covered with one inch to two inches of soil for best results.
 Planting peonies too deeply can result in foliage growth with no flowers.